 Have you heard of emotional agility?
 Coined by the Harvard Business Review, the term closely aligns with a more widely used term, emotional intelligence—but the two concepts are not interchangeable.

-Emotional intelligence refers to being aware of and in control of one’s own emotions.
-Emotional agility, meanwhile, refers to approaching one’s inner experiences mindfully and productively, a feat that has become increasingly challenging during this COVID season.
+Emotional intelligence is defined as being aware of and in control of one’s own emotions.
+On the other hand, emotional agility is defined as approaching one’s inner experiences mindfully and productively, a feat that has become increasingly challenging during this COVID season.

 The differences between emotional intelligence and emotional agility can have a profound impact on how leaders perform and how they treat others in the workplace.
 Just like emotional intelligence, emotional agility requires one to be in tune with their own emotions, but it doesn’t place emphasis on suppressing or controlling them.
 You can be emotionally intelligent but still lack emotional agility (though the reverse is not true).
 Leaders today are facing challenges surrounding mental well-being which are immune to demographics, thus, strategies that employ emotional agility are increasingly important.
 Becoming more emotionally agile will make you a better leader—while remaining emotionally rigid can compromise your ability to lead effectively and make the best decisions for your team.
 Here’s how: